 On behalf of The Law Office of Gustavo E. Frances, P.A.

 The state of Florida is no stranger to divorce.
-Florida is not the highest ranking for divorce, but our rank isn’t stellar either.
+Florida is not the highest-ranking for divorce, but our rank isn’t stellar either.
 Out of the 50 states, we rank somewhere in the middle.
 Even though only about 11% of our married population ends in divorce, the whole concept of divorce isn’t very inviting.
-Once the topic is brought up in parties or gatherings, many starts dishing their horror stories from either personal experience or hearsay.
+Once the topic is brought up in parties or gatherings, many start dishing their horror stories from either personal experience or hearsay.
 Some of them are truths while others are myths.

 Truth: Divorce takes time, patience, and communication.
 Depending on your situation, a divorce typically takes at least 6 months to a year to complete.
 Obviously, the longer you have been married the more complex your story because you may have children, pets, and/or multiple properties and assets.

 Truth: Divorce is easier when you and your partner have already discussed what you want to do with property, finances, and kids.
 In our legal profession, we call this an uncontested divorce.
 These kinds of divorces are where the couple has already expressed their desire and needs, and have agreed to them.
 Even if there are some new decisions to make, the couple is amicable and willing to communicate their needs to come to a rational decision in a timely fashion.